 You can only vote from the address where you “reside.”
 Your residence is the place you consider your home, from which you have no current intent to move.
 As a college student, if you consider your campus residence as your home, you may vote at that address, but if you consider your family’s address, or some other address as your home, you must vote from that address.
 Of course, you can only vote from one address in each election.

 In order to vote, you need to register.
 We encourage students to register anytime now through September 28 (National Voter Registration Day).
 Registration temporarily closes 20 days before the election, and opens again on Election Day for voters who register at their polling place.

 On Election Day

 In Minnesota, you also have the right to register and vote on Election Day when you provide proof of residence.
-Information about registering on Election Day is also found on the Minnesota Secretary of State website.
+Click here for information about registering on Election Day.
 For students, proofs of residence can include:

 - A valid Minnesota driver’s license, Minnesota ID card or permit with your current address